vert-x3/vertx-web-site/src/site/blog/posts/intro-series/post-04-ut-it.md

 The methods annotated with `@BeforeClass` and `@AfterClass` are invoked once before / after all tests of the class.
 Here, we just retrieve the http port (passed as a system property) and we configure REST Assured.

+[NOTE Am I ready to serve ? | You may need to wait in the `configureRestAssured` method that the HTTP server has been started.
+We recommend the [awaitility](https://github.com/jayway/awaitility) test framework to check that the request can be served.
+It would fail the test if the server does not start.]

 It's now time to implement a real test.
 Let's check we can retrieve an individual product:

 ```java